-Because of the commitment to ensure access to education around pressing public health issues, Boston University School of Public Health (BUSPH) now offers a CME accredited, online Mini-MPH (Master of Public Health) for Practicing Clinicians.
 The Mini-MPH for Practicing Clinicians provides foundational knowledge in public health to all interested learners.
 The program includes 7.5 hours of engaging, online content that covers key concepts of public health, with expert faculty.

 The Mini-MPH for Practicing Clinicians is designed for learners who wish to enhance their knowledge and skills in public health, to complement their clinical expertise.
 This program is for physicians who have an interest in community health systems, health care reform legislation, health care policy, population health management, disease prevention, and health promotion, along with community-based health interventions.

 Each component of the Mini-MPH is online and asynchronous:

 - Public Health and Medicine—Learn about how public health and medicine interact and the history of public health physicians with BUSPH Professor of Epidemiology, Wayne Lamorte

 - What is Public Health?—Learn about the foundations of public health with BUSPH Dean and Robert A. Knox Professor, Sandro Galea.

 - Quantitative Methods for Public Health—Learn to evaluate and interpret data to make evidence-based decisions to improve health with BUSPH Associate Dean of Education and Professor of Biostatistics, Lisa Sullivan.